upyesp/upyesp.org/content/posts/winwdows-ssh-passkey/index.md

 series: [Windows SSH]
 ---

 Passkeys provide secure, passwordless authentication for websites and apps.
-Here's how to use passkeys with SSH.
+Here's how to use them with SSH.

 <!--more-->

-[Passkeys](https://fidoalliance.org/passkeys/) provide user authentication using methods such as fingerprint, face ID or PIN entry.
-As well as providing a method to log in to websites such as Apple, Microsoft and Google, they can also be used by applications requiring user authentication, including SSH.
+[Passkeys](https://fidoalliance.org/passkeys/) enable user authentication using methods such as fingerprint, face ID or PIN entry.
+They providing a method to log in to online accounts (including Microsoft, Google, Apple and Amazon).
+Passkeys can also be used by applications that require user authentication, including SSH.

 SSH is a core element of the [OpenSSH](https://www.openssh.com/) project.
 Several Unix-like operating systems are supported.
 Microsoft Windows is also fully supported.

 > TL;DR
-> 1. Open a PowerShell console as Admin.
+> 1. Open a PowerShell terminal.
 > 1. Install the latest version of [OpenSSH for Windows](https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH-Using-MSI), with `winget install Microsoft.OpenSSH.Beta`.
-> 1. Generate a new key pair, with: `ssh-keygen -t ecdsa-sk`.
+> 1. Close and re-open PowerShell, then generate a new SSH key pair, with: `ssh-keygen -t ecdsa-sk`.
-> 1. Copy the new .pub key to the remote server, with: `cat ~/.ssh/id_ecdsa_sk.pub | ssh alice@example.com 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'`  (change alice@example.com to your user/server).
+> 1. Copy the new public key (.pub file) to the remote server, with: `cat ~/.ssh/id_ecdsa_sk.pub | ssh alice@example.com 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'`  (change alice@example.com to your user/server).
-> 1. SSH to the server, with: `ssh alice@example.com` (change alice@example.com to your user/server).
+> 1. SSH to the server, for example with: `ssh alice@example.com` (change alice@example.com to your user/server).

 ## Install The Latest Beta Version of OpenSSH for Windows

 SSH is included in Windows as a `Windows Optional Feature`, see the [Microsoft Docs](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) page for more information.
 As such it is updated as part of Windows Feature Updates.

-To find the version currently installed, use:
+Find the version currently installed:

 ```PowerShell
 ssh -V